Skip to Content

 Strategy and Tactics for the Flesh-Eater Courts Warband

-The FEC is a warband extremely versatile.
+The Flesh-Eater Courts is a warband extremely versatile.

-Despite an average strength (5 for your top leaders, 4 for the elite and 3 for the ghouls) they compensate with a good number of attacks and decent value of damage allowing them to go through most enemies.
+Despite an average strength (5 for your top leaders, 4 for the elite and 3 for the Ghouls/Cryptguard) they compensate with a good number of attacks and decent value of damage allowing them to go through most enemies.

 However, do not overestimate the moderately high number of wounds: with Toughness 4, they may be singled out by the strongest character of your enemy and dispatched relatively quickly.
 To compensate this, the warband reaction, Baffling Parlay, reduces by 1 the attacks of your enemies for a single action.
 It can be useful when you face low attacks but high damage opponents, especially on critical hits.
 Or when they use abilities that improve their attacks and you ruin their plans.